Instant pot vegan Cincinnati chili is served true Cincinnati style over gluten free spaghetti noodles!

 - pinch of brown sugar

-- optional: vegan sour cream, vegan cheese, pinto beans, chopped onions
+- vegan sour cream, vegan cheese, pinto beans, chopped onions , for serving

-- 1. On **** sauté mode, water sauté your onion and garlic for 3 – 5 minutes until onion is translucent.
+- 1. On your Instant Pot Sauté mode, water Sauté your onion and garlic for 3 – 5 minutes until onion is translucent.

 - Add in all other ingredients – except spaghetti – and stir well to combine.

-- While your chili cooks in the instant pot, prepare your gluten free noodles according to package directions.
+- While your Cincinnati chili cooks in the Instant Pot, prepare spaghetti noodles according to package directions.

-- To serve, put your cooked noodles in a bowl, top with your favorite optional toppings listed above!
+- To serve, put your cooked noodles in a bowl then top with your favorite optional toppings listed above!

-- Store in refrigerator, can be frozen.
-To freeze, let cool.
-Then store in freezer safe containers.
+- Store in refrigerator for 4-5 days.
+To freeze, let cool completely.
+Then store in freezer safe containers up to 3 months.
 When ready to use, thaw, reheat and serve.